Glossary of terms – Therapies

 Also known as the brand names Neupogen® and Granix®, filgrastim is used to stimulate the production of a type of white blood cells called granulocytes to combat neutropenia, a potential side effect of some chemotherapy treatment.

 Goserlin, also known as Zoladex, is a type of hormone therapy used post-treatment in pre-menopausal women to prevent the ovaries from producing oestrogen.

 Herceptin is the brand name of a medicine called trastuzumab.
 It’s used to treat some types of breast cancer, oesophageal cancer and stomach cancer.

 Hormone driven therapies

 Hormone therapy, also called endocrine therapy, is a treatment that blocks the effect of oestrogen on breast cancer cells.
-Different hormone therapy drugs do this in different ways.
+Different hormone therapy drugs, such as Tamoxifen, do this in different ways.